Monday, May 25, 2026

 ๐ŸŽฎ Soundcore R50i

-The Battery Champion
+The Battery Life Monster

-Several long sessions later:
+Several long gaming sessions later:

 Real Battery Results